-With so many types of Christmas trees out there, it can be difficult to tell the variations of these evergreen trees apart.
-Comparing spruce vs fir vs pine trees can be a bit confusing at times.
+With so many types of Christmas trees out there, it can be difficult to tell the variations of common evergreen trees apart.
+Comparing spruce, fir, and pine trees can be a bit confusing at times.
 And even if you know their differences, which one is the right type of Christmas tree for your home?
 Let’s answer some common questions in this post.

-There is no difference between pine vs evergreen because a pine tree is a type of evergreen tree, which means it has green foliage all year round.
-Evergreens do not shed needles as much as deciduous plants that completely lose their leaves during fall.
+There’s no difference between a pine tree and an evergreen.
+This is because a pine tree is a type of evergreen tree.
+Moreover, evergreens have green foliage all year round.
+Thus, they do not shed needles as much as deciduous plants that completely lose their leaves during fall.

-What’s the Difference Between Spruce vs Fir vs Pine?
+What’s the Difference Between Spruce vs Pine vs Fir Types of Christmas trees?

 The three most popular types of Christmas trees are fir, spruce, and pine.
-All of these are coniferous evergreens that feature close-set needles, but each have their own characteristics that set them apart from the others.
+All of these are coniferous evergreens that feature close-set needles.
+However, each has its own characteristics that sets it apart from the others.

-How can you tell the difference between evergreen trees?
-Here are a few of the things to look for when comparing fir vs spruce vs pine artificial Christmas trees.
+How can you tell the difference between these types of evergreen trees?
+Here are a few of the things to look for when comparing the three variants.

 Fir trees have individual flat needles that grow directly off of their smallest stem-like branches.
-The needles grow in a spiral up to the tip of each branch, giving fir trees a robust, lush appearance.
-Like our BH Fraser Fir®, the tree’s silhouette is bushy and full, which doesn’t leave much room for ornaments.
-A fir tree is beautiful on its own and is the perfect choice if you like a less-decorated tree.
+In addition, fir needles grow in a spiral up to the tip of each branch.
+This gives the tree a robust, lush appearance.
+Like our BH Fraser Fir, the tree’s silhouette is bushy and full.
+Thus, it allows little room to hang ornaments.
+A fir tree is beautiful on its own and is the perfect choice if you prefer a less-decorated tree.

-Unlike fir and spruce trees, a pine tree has needles that grow in bundles.
+Compared to fir and spruce trees that have individual needles, pine trees have needles that grow in bundles.
 You can typically see three to five needles bunched together on an upturned pine tree branch.
-However, pine trees have fewer branches, so they tend to look a bit more sparse than firs or spruces.
-This means that pine trees offer lots of room to hang ornaments at the back and middle of their branches, allowing you to decorate to your heart’s content.
-Our Scotch Pine tree is a perfect example of this tree structure, and is a great choice for those who love to decorate generously.
+However, since pine trees have fewer branches, they tend to look a bit more sparse than firs or spruces.
+For this reason, their widely spaced branches allow you to display ornaments prominently.
+Our Scotch Pine tree is a perfect example of this tree silhouette.

 |• Individual flat needles|